Why Join Scouting?

 Cub Scouting Teaches Duty to God and Country

 The BSA believes that no member can grow into the best kind of citizen without recognizing an obligation to God, and encourages both youth and adult leaders to be faithful in their religious duties.
 The Scouting movement has long been known for service to others.
 Scouting believes that patriotism plays a significant role in preparing our nation’s youth to become useful and participating citizens.
-A Cub Scout learns his duty to God, country, others, and self.
+A Cub Scout learns their duty to God, country, others, and self.